 Clasping Venus’ looking-glass (Triodanis perfoliata), also known as clasping bellflower, is a dainty little annual that’s native to much of North America.
 I have read that its upright stems can reach to about 2 feet tall, but in my garden, it rarely exceeds about 6 inches.
 Starry purple flowers bloom primarily in late spring to early or midsummer, with bright green leaves that clasp the stem at their base.
 Clasping Venus’ looking-glass may be a little tricky to get started, but once you get it to bloom, it can self-sow freely—just so you know!
 Full sun to partial shade.
 Annual.

-2022-collected seed is sold out.
-I hope to collect again in August 2023.
+Collected in early to mid July 2023.
 At least 40 seeds.
 PA ecotype.
 Shipping to US addresses only.

 Please read the germination information as well before ordering.